Torsion bar suspension: types and features. What is torsion bar suspension

 History of appearance

-Types of torsion suspensions
+Types of torsion bar suspensions

 Rear independent suspension with transverse torsion bars